-Saudi Arabia profile - Timeline - BBC News
+Saudi Arabia profile

 1987 - Saudi Arabia resumes diplomatic relations with Egypt, severed since 1979.

-1990 - Saudi Arabia condemns Iraq's invasion of Kuwait and asks the US to intervene; it allows foreign troops, the Kuwaiti government and many of its citizens to stay in Saudi Arabia but expels citizens of Yemen and Jordan because of their governments' support of Iraq.
+1990 - Saudi Arabia condemns Iraq's invasion of Kuwait and asks the US to intervene.

 Saudi attacks Iraq

-1991 - Saudi Arabia is involved in both air attacks on Iraq and in the land force that went on to liberate Kuwait.
+1991 - Saudi Arabia is involved in both air attacks on Iraq and the land force that went on to liberate Kuwait.

-1992 March - King Fahd announces the "Basic System of Government" emphasising the duties and responsiblities of a ruler.
+1992 March - King Fahd announces the "Basic System of Government" emphasising the duties and responsibilities of a ruler.
 He proposes setting up a Consultative Council (Majlis al-Shura).

-1993 September - King Fahd decrees the division of Saudi Arabia into thirteen administrative divisions.

 1993 December - The Consultative Council is inaugurated.
 It is composed of a chairman and 60 members chosen by the king.